Kaadan: Kaadan

 A reviewer from Sify called it a "noble attempt."
 They termed "Rana and his earnest performance as Kaadan" and "AR Ashok Kumar's splendid cinematography" as the film's main highlights.
 Haricharan Pudipeddi of Hindustan Times opined that the film was predictable and added: "its grandeur merely used as a gimmick to project the film on epic scale."
 Pudipeddi appreciated Daggubati's performance, calling it "one of his best till date."
 M. Sugandh in his The Times of India review wrote: "Prabu Solomon is more interested in telling us a story.
 It is only in the climax that the filmmaker starts to sermonise, which feels unnecessary given that we get the movie's 'message' even without the need for any underscoring."

 Haathi Mere Saathi

-NDTVs Saibal Chatarjee rated the film 2/5 and opined that the film rode on Daggubati's shoulders.
+NDTVs Saibal Chatterjee rated the film 2/5 and opined that the film rode on Daggubati's shoulders.
 He added that Solomon delivered the message on increasing deforestation in a gratuitously high-pitched manner, completely devoid of nuance.
 Writing for the Rediff.com, Sukanya Verma gave a negative review and said: "Between bad writing, hysterical acting and a shoddy blend of CGI and the real deal, Haathi Mere Saathi completely neglects the message of saving our elephants."